FriendWhoCodes/LeetCodeSolutions/README.md

 # LeetCodeSolutions
 My solutions to LeetCode questions in Python and Java.

-Instead of sorting with difficulty, they are simply added to the folder on the basis of problem number and name.

-Trying to do one question per day and was mostly failing at it 😅
+Instead of sorting with difficulty, they are simply added to the folder on the basis Trying to do one question per day.